2G, 3G and 4G

 5) IPTV (TV through the Internet) support.

-4G 4G refers to the fourth generation of cellular wireless standards successor to 3G and 2G families of standards.
-A 4G system is expected to provide a comprehensive and secure all-IP based solution where facilities such as IP telephony, ultra-broadband Internet access, gaming services and streamed multimedia may be provided to users.
+4G refers to the fourth generation of cellular wireless standards, the successor to the 3G and 2G families of standards.
+A 4G system is expected to provide a comprehensive and secure all-IP-based solution where facilities such as IP telephony, ultra-broadband Internet access, gaming services, and streamed multimedia may be provided to users.

-4G would be offering internet data rates up to what is being called as ‘ultra-broadband’, i.e speed in Gigabytes.
+4G would be offering internet data rates up to what is being called “ultra-broadband”, i.e., speed in Gigabytes.

-It is expected to use available radio spectrum more efficiently and as a result, provide end users with cable-modem transmission speeds which will support high-quality streaming video.
+It is expected to use the available radio spectrum more efficiently and, as a result, provide end users with cable-modem transmission speeds that will support high-quality streaming video.

 4G services also have in the offing promises of a minimum of 100 Mbit/s data rate between any two points in the world.
 Another facility that it will provide is global roaming across multiple networks and interoperability with existing wireless standards.